noahsamoa/noahsamoa/README.md

 <!--
 You came here to read this?
-Good on you. mcnac.xyz/nmresume.pdf -->
+Wow, thanks. mcnac.xyz/nmresume.pdf
+While you're at it, there's a better read than this markdown file -->